Course Objectives

 • University Health Network

 Each hospital develops and distributes a site-specific schedule of teaching sessions and clinical experience in the outpatient clinics.
 The remainder of the time will be spent on the wards, in the operating room, on seminars and self-directed learning with otoscopy and nasal packing simulators and online cases.
 The rotation includes a series of online seminars, covering common and important topics in otolaryngology including hearing loss, vertigo, epistaxis, rhinosinusitis, emergencies, and head and neck malignancies.
-Students are also given a paediatric otolaryngology and audiology seminar at the Hospital for Sick Children.
+Students are also given a Pediatric Otolaryngology and Audiology seminar at the Hospital for Sick Children.

 In clinic, students will be responsible for taking complete otolaryngologic histories and performing relevant head and neck examinations on patients, as well as formulating differential diagnoses and plans of management which will be presented to preceptors.